IGLTA Accredited™ Criteria

 4

-LGBTQIA+ customer champion
+LGBTQ+ customer champion

 Accreditees must provide the contact details of one customer-facing member of staff, assigned as the organization’s LGBTQ+ “champion.”
-This member of staff will be the person who is the direct customer liaison should there be an LGBTQ+ issue on property.
+This member of staff will be the person who is the direct customer liaison should there be an LGBTQ+ issue on the property.

 5